Stanton N. Beeder Adjunct Law Professor

 Professor Berger's scholarship focuses on constitutional law.
 Much of his work explores judicial decision making in constitutional cases, with special attention to deference, fact finding, rhetorical strategies, and other under-theorized factors that help shape judicial opinions in constitutional cases.
 His article Individual Rights, Judicial Deference, and Administrative Law Norms in Constitutional Decision Making, 91 B.U.
 L. REV. 2029 (2011), was named the 2011 winner of the American Constitution Society's Richard D. Cudahy Writing Competition on Regulatory and Administrative Law.
 Professor Berger has also written extensively about lethal injection litigation.

 Professor Berger has testified in the Nebraska legislature about a variety of constitutional issues, including free speech, lethal injection, and the process for amending the U.S. Constitution.
-He is also the faculty advisor to the Law College's chapter of the American Constitution Society and to the Community Legal Education Project, which sends law students into Lincoln public schools to teach about the Constitution.
+He is also the faculty advisor to the Law College's chapter of the American Constitution Society and to the Community Legal Education Project, which sends law students into Lincoln schools and community centers to teach about the Constitution.

 Professor Berger has also published two video lecture courses about constitutional law with Wondrium (also known as The Great Courses).
 The first, Law School for Everyone: Constitutional Law (2019), is a twelve lecture course introducing some of the topics and questions students would encounter in an introductory class on constitutional law.
-The second, The Constitution Through U.S. History (2022), is a twenty-four lecture course tracing the history of constitutional debate and thought in the United States from the founding to the present.
+The second, The Constitution Through U.S. History (2022), is a twenty-four lecture course exploring the role of constitutional issues in American political, social, and cultural history from the founding to the present.

 Professor Berger served as Associate Dean for Faculty from 2016 to 2020.